Near-optimal Coresets For Least-Squares Regression: Introduction

-\paragraph{Unconstrained Multiple-Response Regression (Section~\ref{sec:Gen}).} In Section~\ref{sec:Gen}, we consider rich coresets for unconstrained multiple regression for both the spectral and Frobenius norms.
+In Section~\ref{sec:Gen}, we consider coresets for unconstrained multiple-response regression for both the spectral and Frobenius norms.
 The sizes of the coresets are smaller than the constrained case, and our main results are presented in Theorems~\ref{lem:regressionG2a} and~\ref{lem:regressionGF}.
-Theorem~\ref{lem:regressionG2a} presents a $(2 + \epsilon)$-rich coreset of size $O((k+\omega)/\epsilon^2)$ for spectral norm regression, while Theorem~\ref{lem:regressionGF} presents a $(2+\epsilon)$-rich coreset of size $O(k/\epsilon^2)$ for Frobenius norm regression.
+Theorem~\ref{lem:regressionG2a} presents a $(2 + \epsilon)$-coreset of size $O((k+\omega)/\epsilon^2)$ for spectral norm regression, while Theorem~\ref{lem:regressionGF} presents a $(2+\epsilon)$-coreset of size $O(k/\epsilon^2)$ for Frobenius norm regression.